kizniche/Mycodo/README.md

 <a name="soft-brief"></a>
 ## Software

-The following software is required
+The following software is required for version 3.0 (stable)

 * apache2
 * git